jens-ox/cll/README.md

 import './styles.css'

 export * from './button/index.tsx'
-export { default as tailwindConfig } from './tailwind.base.js'
+export { default as tailwindConfig } from './tailwind.base.ts'
 ```

-This will require `allowJs` to be set in `tsconfig.json`.

 Downstream applications will be able to import the config like this: